Nonparametric Bayes multiresolution testing for high-dimensional rare events: Application to Rare Variants Data

 Although it is difficult to assess whether the detected regions of hyper-mutation are truly associated with {\texttt{CVID}} without further study, the results concur with our expectations: 1) the multi-resolution tree prunes regions where the mutation rate in {\texttt{CVID}} cases is not higher than the background, as well as 2) the detected differential regions on {\texttt{RAG2}} and {\texttt{SNCAIP}} fall in the known protein domain in the interval for amino acid positions. \footnote{For example, {\texttt{RAG2}} has a protein domain on $[50,389]$ and {\texttt{SNCAIP}} has a domain on $[348,380]$ that are detected by our method.} Our method also outperforms the scan-statistics approach by \cite{ionita2012scan} on the same data set for detecting rare variants associated with {\texttt{CVID}}: the scan-statistics approach yields permutation P-values of $0.089$ and $0.034$ (based on $1,000$ permutations) for genes {\texttt{RAG2}} and {\texttt{SNCAIP}} respectively for testing association of variants residing in the known protein domain, leading to ambiguity in inference.
+The scan statistics take longer time as expected, registering 131.01 and 164.37 seconds for the two genes {\texttt{RAG2}} and {\texttt{SNCAIP}} for 1000 permutations, using the same computing resources as described in Section \ref{sec:sim}.
+In comparison, for our method, the CPU times recorded for the two genes {\texttt{RAG2}} and {\texttt{SNCAIP}} were 63.52 and 95.68 seconds, respectively.